Last-minute regulation would make religious businesses eligible for taxpayer-backed SBA loans

 The new SBA regulation would also institutionalize a key aspect of the Paycheck Protection Program, a massive coronavirus relief program that offered well over $500 billion in loans to a range of business and nonprofits.

-The Treasury Department under President Donald Trump waived the religious affiliation rules when it implemented PPP, something that allowed not only religious-affiliated businesses but also churches to receive help.
+The Treasury Department under Trump waived the religious-affiliation rules when it implemented the PPP, allowing not only religious-affiliated businesses but also churches to receive help.

-Churches, mosques and other faith-based organizations benefited widely from SBA loans as the massive PPP program has been implemented over the past year.
-All told, more than $7 billion went to roughly 90,000 religious groups last year through the program.
+Churches, mosques and other faith-based organizations have benefited widely from SBA loans as the PPP has been implemented over the past year.
+All told, more than $7 billion went to roughly 90,000 religious organizations through the program last year.

-Almost 5,000 Catholic organizations received a total of $828 million through PPP, much of it going to Catholic schools, according to a Washington Post analysis of data made public by the SBA.
-Just over 10,000 Baptist organizations received PPP loans for a total of $735 million.
-Jewish and Muslim-affiliated organizations received $124 million and $20 million respectively.
+At least 5,000 Catholic organizations received a total of $828 million through the PPP, about 13 percent of it going to Catholic schools, according to a Washington Post analysis of data made public by the SBA.
+At least, 10,000 Baptist organizations received PPP loans, for a total of $735 million.
+Jewish organizations received at least $124 million, and Muslim-affiliated groups received at least $20 million.

 Some megachurches and large Catholic organizations received multimillion-dollar loans individually.
-One of them is Harvest Christian Fellowship Church in Riverside, Calif., which received $2.9 million to pay several hundred employees.
-In a typical year, Harvest Riverside employs about 370 people including pastors, teachers, video production staff, maintenance, phone counselors and others.
+Harvest Christian Fellowship Church in Riverside, Calif., received $2.9 million to pay several hundred employees.
+In a typical year, Harvest Riverside employs about 370 people, including pastors, teachers, video production staffers, maintenance workers and phone counselors.

-In an email forwarded by a representative, Harvest Riverside pastor John Collins praised the SBA’s support of religious organizations, which he says helped avert “a more severe pandemic of despair and hopelessness” throughout the crisis.
+In an email forwarded by a representative, Harvest Riverside pastor John Collins praised the SBA’s support of religious organizations, which he said helped avert “a more severe pandemic of despair and hopelessness” throughout the coronavirus crisis.

 “I think our politicians — Democrats and Republicans — ought to be very proud that they were able to create such an unprecedented program,” Collins said.
 “I also am grateful they recognized the indispensable role that faith based, not-for-profit organizations and places of worship have in serving their communities during a crisis.”